kyirong6/kyirong6.github.io/_harp/index.md

 I'm currently an undergraduate student at [SFU](https://www.sfu.ca) finishing a BSc in both **Computer Science** and **Statistics**.
 At the moment, I mentor 1st and 2nd year undergraduate Statistics students through [SASSA](http://www.sfu.ca/sassa/).
 I will be joining [BetterCart](https://bettercart.ca/home), a Canadian startup, as a Data Scientist and Software Development Intern for Winter 2021.
 Previously, I worked in the Data Analytics division of the Strategic Policy Branch at the [CBSA](https://www.cbsa-asfc.gc.ca/menu-eng.html) as a Junior Data Scientist Intern.

 My interests comprise of practical and ethical applications of machine learning and musical composition through deep learning.
-If i'm not on my computer, you'll most likely find me on the basketball court, soccer pitch, or playing/listening to [music](https://open.spotify.com/playlist/5nnUhG5qJfB8Pzs7Vodlii?si=v3lE_DKHSBaygH-eEBzpBQ).
+If I'm not on my computer, you'll most likely find me on the basketball court, soccer pitch, or playing/listening to [music](https://open.spotify.com/playlist/5nnUhG5qJfB8Pzs7Vodlii?si=v3lE_DKHSBaygH-eEBzpBQ).

-Just in case you're wondering, my (middle/preffered) name is pronounced: chŭn'dən
+Click the button below to check out some of the things I've learnt about you!